Weekly study2 hours

 - Identify the short and long term causes of the violence

-- Identify similarities and differences between the Moss Side Riot other disturbances in 1981, such as in Brixton and Toxteth
+- Identify similarities and differences between the Moss Side Riot and other disturbances in 1981, such as in Brixton and Toxteth

 - Engage with how Britain reacted to the Moss Side Riots, including in the media and Parliament